PrasanthIVS/react-current-location-address/README.md

 ## Explanation
 #### onFetchAddress
 A function that will be called with the results once they are fetched from the Google Maps API.
-Called with an empty array when there are zero results.
+Called with an empty array in case of zero results.
+For more information on how to consume the results, please refer to the [docs](https://developers.google.com/maps/documentation/geocoding/overview#results).
 #### onError
 A function that will be called with one of the below error types when there is an error from the Geo Location or Maps API.
+The second value is the error status code from the Maps API.
+Different status codes can be found [here](https://developers.google.com/maps/documentation/geocoding/overview#StatusCodes).
 |Error Type (string)|Description|
 |---|---|
 |geoLocationUnavailable|Geo Location API is not supported by the browser|